Venus Lacy: USA Basketball

 Lacy played with the USA team at the 1991 Pan American Games, held in Havana, Cuba.
 The team finished with a record of 4–2, but managed to win the bronze medal.
 The USA team lost a three point game to Brazil, then responded with wins over Argentina and Cuba, earning a spot in the medal round.
 The next game was a rematch against Cuba, and this time the team from Cuba won a five point game.
 The USA beat Canada easily to win the bronze.
 Lacy averaged 9.4 points per game.

 Lacy was also a member of the gold-medal-winning 1996 Olympic team.
 Lacy was the last player added to the USA's 12-woman roster, joining the team midway through its year-long exhibition tour to add size in the paint.
-The team went an undefeated 52-0 in this unprecedented Olympic preparation year, against a variety of college, all-star and international teams.
+The team went an undefeated 52-0 in this unprecedented Olympic preparation year against a variety of college, all-star and international teams.

 Professional career

 Because the U.S. lacked a women's pro league, Lacy's professional career began overseas, where she played for teams in Greece, Italy and Japan.
 She led Greece to a European championship in the 1995-1996 season.

 Lacy was the first player selected by the Seattle Reign in the ABL Draft on June 19, 1996.
-From this promising start, her luck seemed to turn sour.
-Lacy was seriously injured in a car accident on February 4, 1997, and completed her season in Seattle on the injured list.
+However, Lacy was seriously injured in a car accident on February 4, 1997, and completed her season in Seattle on the injured list.
 After that year, she was selected by the ABL's expansion Long Beach Stingrays.
-Expansion teams typically fare poorly in their first several years, but this was an exception: Long Beach made the ABL Finals in their first and only season, where they lost the championship to the Columbus Quest, two games to three.
-(After winning the first two games, played in Long Beach due to scheduling conflicts in Columbus, the Stingrays were unable to win in Columbus.)
+Long Beach made the ABL Finals in their first and only season, where they lost the championship to the Columbus Quest, two games to three.
 Notwithstanding their on-court success, the Long Beach franchise folded after one year, and next year Lacy was once again drafted by another ABL expansion team, the even shorter-lived Nashville Noise.
 Just 15 games into the 1998-1999 season, on December 22, 1998, the ABL itself folded.

-No doubt due to her injuries, Lacy went undrafted by any WNBA team in the special post-ABL consolidation draft.
+Lacy went undrafted by any WNBA team in the special post-ABL consolidation draft.
 However, midway through the 1999 season, Lacy was picked up by the New York Liberty to fill in for their injured All-star center, Rebecca Lobo.
-Lacy played in 17 games that year for the Liberty, and in 2 more in 2000, but without much success.
-She has not played in the WNBA since.
+Lacy played in 17 games that year for the Liberty, and in 2 more in 2000, retiring thereafter.